Last Updated on December 7, 2023 by Sharon Advik

 It has normal low-light AF that can focus down to -3.5EV and low-light AF that can focus down to -6EV (the equivalent of a blacked-out room lit only by candlelight).

-With 273 focus points across both cameras, the hybrid AF system has innovative features like subject tracking, eye identification, and even animal detection autofocuses.
+With 273 focus points across both cameras, the hybrid AF system has innovative features like subject tracking, eye identification, and animal detection autofocuses.

 I would say that the relative burst shooting abilities of the Z5 and Z6, a feature especially helpful for sports and wildlife shooting, are one of the most apparent contrasts between the two models.